 PREPARE THE CHICKEN

-- Place the chicken in a mixing bowl that's large enough to hold the chicken.
+- Place the chicken in a big mixing bowl.
 Season with salt, pepper, and a splash of olive oil.
-Use a pair of tongs to coat the chicken thighs.
-Toss well.
+Use a pair of tongs to toss well.

 - Cover the baking dish or sheet pan with parchment paper and the Dutch oven with the lid.

-- Set the baking dish, sheet pan, or Dutch oven on the middle rack of the heated oven and bake at 392°F (200°C) for about 30 minutes.
+- Set the baking dish, sheet pan, or Dutch oven on the middle rack of the preheated oven and bake at 392°F (200°C) for about 30 minutes.

-- Remove the parchment paper or the lid and use tongs to turn the chicken thighs.
+- Remove the parchment paper or the lid and use tongs to turn the chicken.
 Return to the oven and cook for a further 20 minutes until the vegetables are tender and the chicken is cooked through.